Absence and Holidays

 We all know that everyday attendance at school is vital for children to get the most out of their education.
 However, we recognise that children may be ill at some point and therefore some absence is unavoidable.

 Please telephone school – 01706 812913 - on the first day of any absence with a reason, as records of all absences have to be kept by the school.
-We will telephone you if we have had no reason for an absence, usually during the morning of the first day.
 Please do not email the office.
+We then expect parents to contact school everyday of their child's illness.
+Children should be back in school as soon as they are well enough.

-Parents should ensure, wherever possible, that medical appointments are taken outside of school hours.
-If this is not possible then we require proof of the appointment; this can be in the form of a letter, appointment card or hospital text message.
+Parents should ensure that medical appointments are taken outside of school hours.
+If this is not possible then we may require proof of the appointment; this can be in the form of a letter, appointment card or hospital text message.
 Children who have an appointment in the morning should come into school as soon as possible following this to ensure that they are not missing important learning.

 Holidays

-Holidays should be taken within the ample holiday periods provided, additional time will only be approved in exceptional circumstances.
+Holidays should be taken within the ample holiday periods provided.
+No holiday or absence request for leisure will be authorised except under extremely exceptional circumstances.
 Any requests to take your child out of school during term-time must be made in writing, in advance, to the head teacher.

 Forms are available from the school office or can be downloaded here: